 We are the UK's resolution authority

-Resolution is a way to manage the failure of a bank, building society, or central counterparty.
-We use it to minimise the impact on depositors, the financial system and public finances.
+Resolution is how we manage the failure of a bank, building society, or central counterparty.
+We use it to minimise the impact on depositors or customers, the financial system and public finances.

-Most UK firms would be put into insolvency if they failed, because that wouldn’t disrupt the economy or financial system.
-Eligible depositors in failed firms would either receive compensation from the FSCS within seven days or have their accounts transferred to another firm.
+Most firms in the UK would be put into insolvency if they failed, because that would not disrupt the economy or financial system.
+Eligible customers or depositors of failed firms would either receive compensation from the Financial Services Compensation Scheme (FSCS) within seven days or have their accounts transferred to another firm.

 But the largest or most complex firms could not go into insolvency.
 We would need to resolve those to protect the UK's vital financial services and financial stability.
 In these cases, shareholders and certain creditors take the losses.

 In 2008, banks in many countries were in financial distress.
-Governments – including the UK’s – felt they had no choice but to bail the banks out.
+Governments – including our own – felt they had no choice but to bail the banks out.
 If a large bank had failed then, it would have caused serious problems for many people, businesses and public services.
-These banks were ‘too big to fail’.
+These banks were considered 'too big to fail'.

-After the financial crisis, the UK, like many other countries, took action so there would be better options if a large bank were to fail in future.
-The UK established a framework for resolution (known as the ‘resolution regime’) in the Banking Act 2009.
+After the financial crisis, the UK took action so there would be better options if a large bank were to fail in the future.
+The UK established a framework for resolution (known as the 'resolution regime') in the Banking Act 2009.

-The UK regime has been improved and expanded so it remains fit for purpose.
+The UK's regime has been improved and expanded so it remains fit for purpose.
 It is consistent with international standards for resolution regimes.

-We are the UK’s resolution authority.
-Resolving a major bank will always be hard to execute but we work with banks to make sure they are prepared for resolution and we can carry out our resolution plans if they fail.
+We are the UK's resolution authority.
+Resolving a major bank will always be hard to execute but we work with them to make sure they are prepared and that we can carry out our plans if they fail.
 Since 2009, we have used the resolution regime for three firm failures.
+Read more about the three completed resolutions.

-We use the Resolvability Assessment Framework (RAF) to assess whether banks operating in the UK are prepared for resolution.
-The RAF makes the UK’s resolution regime more transparent and better understood by setting out the outcomes we require banks to achieve in a resolution.
-The largest UK banks must also publish information about their preparations for resolution.
-And the Bank, as UK resolution authority, also publishes its own resolvability assessment of each of the major UK banks.
+We use the the Resolvability Assessment Framework (RAF) to assess whether banks operating in the UK are prepared for resolution.
+The RAF makes the regime more transparent by setting out the outcomes we require banks to achieve in a resolution.
+The largest banks in the UK must also publish information about their preparations for resolution.
+And the Bank, as the UK's resolution authority, also publishes its own resolvability assessment of each of the major banks.
 We published the latest resolvability assessment of the major UK banks on 6 August 2024.

-The UK’s resolution regime applies to banks and building societies.
-On this page we use ‘firms’ to cover all the above.
+The regime applies to banks and building societies.
+On this page we refer to them as 'firms'.

 The resolution regime does not apply to credit unions.
-When a credit union fails, depositors are paid out by the Financial Services Compensation Scheme (FSCS) up to £85,000 per depositor per credit union.
+When a credit union fails, depositors are paid out by the FSCS up to £85,000 per depositor per credit union.

 The UK also has a resolution regime for (CCPs).
-The approach to a CCP resolution differs to the approach to a firm resolution, reflecting CCPs’ specific characteristics.
+The approach to a CCP resolution is different, reflecting CCPs' specific characteristics.
 The regime was implemented in 2014 through the Financial Services Act 2012.
-Legislation to make a series of proposed enhancements to the UK’s statutory resolution regime for CCPs are currently being considered by the UK Parliament.
+Parliament is considering legislation to make a series of proposed enhancements to the UK’s statutory resolution regime for CCPs.

 We work closely with the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).
 The PRA and FCA work to ensure firms are safe and sound, and fair to customers.